- Development and application of wet chemistry methods for the study of atmospheric composition of trace gases and aerosols

 PEGASOS (EU FP7) – During 2012 I was involved in the operation of the MARGA instrument at San Petro Capiofume site, near Bologna, Italy and carried out the associated data analysis.

-2012–present: Atmospheric Chemist in Biosphere-Atmosphere Interactions Science Area at CEH Edinburgh
+2012–present: Atmospheric Chemist in the Atmospheric Chemistry and Effects Science Area at CEH Edinburgh

 2007–2012: Research Associate, University of Edinburgh (Visiting Scientist at CEH)